sunpy/sunpy/doc/source/guide/acquiring_data/hek.rst

 The VSO records are for full disk AIA 193 images between the start and end times of this event.
 The 'translate_and_query' function uses exactly that information supplied by the HEK in order to find the relevant data for that event.
+Note that the VSO does not generate records for all solar data, so it is possible that an HEK entry corresponds to data that is not accessible via the VSO.

 You can also go one step further back, passing in a list of HEK attribute objects to define your search, the results of which are then